NARKOZ/gitlab/README.md

 # gem 'gitlab', github: 'NARKOZ/gitlab'
 ```

-Mac OS users can install using Homebrew:
+Mac OS users can install using Homebrew (may not be the latest version):

 ```sh
 brew install gitlab-gem